jwjoel/PicHostify/docs/README.md

 ## :inbox_tray: Installation

-PicHostify will soon be available in the Google Chrome App Store, but you can also build it from the source code:
+PicHostify is available in the Google Chrome App Store, search [PicHostify](https://chrome.google.com/webstore/detail/pichostify/ijfbmlefagnfgejnnpamioalofgicadb).

 1. Clone the repository or download the source code: